apache/flink/docs/content/docs/deployment/security/overview.md

 Frameworks that process data are sensitive components; you must use authentication and encryption to secure your data and data sources.
-Apache Flink supports authentication with [Kerberos](https://web.mit.edu/kerberos/) and can be configured to encrypt all network communication with [SSL](https://www.ssl.com/faqs/faq-what-is-ssl/).
+Apache Flink supports authentication with [Kerberos](https://web.mit.edu/kerberos/) and can be configured to encrypt all network communication with [SSL/TLS](https://www.ssl.com/faqs/faq-what-is-ssl/).

+{{< hint info >}}
+SSL and TLS are both encryption protocols for the transport layer, used for encrypting data between the client and server.
+The TLS protocol is the successor to SSL.
+Flink enforces TLS by default, but you can also switch back to SSL.
+{{< /hint >}}

-When we talk about security for Flink, we generally make a distinction between securing the internal communication within the Flink cluster (i.e. between the Task Managers, between the Task Managers and the Flink Master) and securing the external communication between the cluster and the outside world.
+When we talk about security for Flink, we generally make a distinction between securing the internal communication within the Flink cluster (i.e. between the Taskmanagers, between the Taskmanagers and the Jobmanager) and securing the external communication between the cluster and the outside world.

-Internally, netty is used for the TCP connections used for data exchange among the task managers, and Akka is used for RPC between the Flink master and the task managers.
+Internally, [Netty](https://netty.io) is used for the TCP connections used for data exchange among the Taskmanagers, and Akka is used for RPC between the Jobmanager and the Taskmanagers.

 Externally, HTTP is used for pretty much everything, except that some external services used as sources or sinks may use some other network protocol.